Diamondbacks vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Arraez and the Miami Marlins will look to find success against Ryne Nelson when he starts for the Arizona Diamondbacks on Saturday at 4:10 PM ET.
+Sandy Alcantara takes the mound for the Miami Marlins on Sunday at LoanDepot park against Geraldo Perdomo and the Arizona Diamondbacks.
+First pitch is set for 1:40 PM ET in this final game of a three-game series.

-Bookmakers list the Marlins as -135 favorites on the moneyline, while giving the underdog Diamondbacks +110 moneyline odds.
-The over/under is 8.5 runs for the game.
+Oddsmakers list the Marlins as -125 moneyline favorites, while giving the underdog Diamondbacks +105 moneyline odds to win.
+The game's over/under is set at 7 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.